Annapurna Circuit Trek Packing List

 Here are a few tips to keep in mind before you specify the item in the Annapurna Circuit Trek packing list:

-The trekking season significantly impacts where and how you can trek and what you need to pack for the trek.
+The trekking season significantly impacts where and how you can trek and what you must pack.

-But if you decide to trek in the winter or monsoon season, you have to hike in heavy snow or heavy rain, meaning you’ll need to bring sufficient weatherproof gear.
+But if you decide to trek in the winter or monsoon season, you must hike in heavy snow or rain, meaning you’ll need to bring sufficient weatherproof gear.

 The Annapurna circuit trail takes you from tropical plains to alpine climatic zones.
-Some days, it will be hot, and you will be walking in shorts and t-shirts.
-While on other days, you’ll wear all your clothes as the -15c temperature and brutal winds freeze your water bottle solid.
+It will be hot sometimes, and you will walk in shorts and T-shirts.
+On other days, you’ll wear all your clothes as the -15c temperature and brutal winds freeze your water bottle solid.

 Make sure you’re well prepared for both!

-If you are not a solo traveler, you’ll possibly have a guide and porter/s for your trek.
+If you are not a solo traveler, you may have a guide and porter/s for your trek.

 Since porters are also humans, please help them by packing only what you need (10kgs or so).